- Written by Dr.Mehmet Demircioglu

 The important question is whether the area was actually touched or whether shedding was only noticed during washing.
 These are different situations.
 Shedding can happen without trauma, while trauma usually has an event, a force, and sometimes a visible mark.

-When in doubt, send photos.
+When in doubt, use clear photos instead of more touching.
 The clinic can usually settle the question quickly when you give clear visual information.

 Patients keep checking because the result matters to them.
 They paid money, took time off, went through surgery, and now the outcome is sitting visibly on the scalp.
 That emotional pressure is real.